 If $G\cong\mathbb{Z}/2\ast\mathbb{Z}/2$, we have $\Out(G)\cong\mathbb{Z}/2$.
 Moreover, $N=G'\cong\mathbb{Z}$ (if $r_1$ is even) or $N=G$ (if $r_1$ is odd); in both cases, $\Out(N)\cong\mathbb{Z}/2$, so there is an embedding $\Out(G)\hookrightarrow\Out(N)$. \end{proof}

-If the factors are finite and coprime to $n-1$, we can take $r_i=\left|G_i\right|$ for all $i$, so that $N=G'$ is a free subgroup $G$ (by Lemma \ref{lmm_sousgp_deriv_libre}).
+If the factors are finite and coprime to $n-1$, we can take $r_i=\left|G_i\right|$ for all $i$, so that $N=G'$ is a free subgroup of $G$ (by Lemma \ref{lmm_sousgp_deriv_libre}).
 This yields the following corollary.

-\begin{maincons}{B} Let $G=G_1\ast\cdots\ast G_n$ be a free product of finite abelian groups, with $n\geq 2$.
+\begin{cons} Let $G=G_1\ast\cdots\ast G_n$ be a free product of finite abelian groups, with $n\geq 2$.
 We assume that $n-1$ is coprime to the order $\left|G_i\right|$ of each factor $G_i$.
-Then there exists a free subgroup $F$ of finite rank and of finite index in $G$ such that there is an embedding In particular, $\Out(G)$ has a faithful free representation. \end{maincons}
+Then there exists a free subgroup $F$ of finite rank and of finite index in $G$ such that there is an embedding In particular, $\Out(G)$ has a faithful free representation. \end{cons}